 Looking for BBQ recipes?
 Here’s our expert guide to creating the perfect BBQ.
-We have BBQ ideas to suit all your needs from burger recipes to pulled pork and chicken wings.
+We have BBQ ideas to suit all your needs from burger recipes and sausage recipes to pulled pork and chicken wings.
 We’ve also included the best meaty showstoppers, vegan BBQ dishes and some epic grilled seafood and fish recipes.

 Enjoy the sun!